Posterior Predictive Propensity Scores and $p$-Values

 {\bfseries Conjecture}: Assume $\tau = 0$ and regularity conditions.
 The PPP with the studentized doubly robust estimator, $\text{PPP}^\text{dr}$, has the following asymptotic property:

 if either the PS or the outcome model is correctly specified.

-The conjecture is a frequentist's statement although $\text{PPP}^\text{dr}$ is motivated by a Bayesian procedure.
+The conjecture is a frequentist's statement although $\text{PPP}^\text{dr}$ itself is motivated by a Bayesian procedure.
 Intuitively, it holds because the studentized doubly robust estimator is asymptotically pivotal if either the PS or the outcome model is correctly specified.
-It ensures that we can use $\text{PPP}^\text{dr}$ as a standard frequentist's $p$-value for testing the weak null hypothesis of $\tau=0.$ We leave the proof of the conjecture to future work.
+It ensures that we can use $\text{PPP}^\text{dr}$ as a standard frequentist's $p$-value for testing the weak null hypothesis of zero average treatment effect.
+We leave the proof of the conjecture to future work.